Ranjodhsandhu/ranjodhSinghTestYourMemory/README.md

 # Test Your Memory Web App
-## Simple game with use of css-grids
+## Spatial recognition game with use of css-grids